In a few days, we'll all be watching the Olympic Summer Games in Tokyo.

 “I realized that even if I stopped, what had happened was not going to change,” Steiner said.
 “It’s going to stay with me for the rest of my life.”

 In early 2008, Steiner was granted German citizenship.
-After receiving the news, he rushed to Susann’s grave.
-“She should be the first to know,” he said at the time.
+He rushed to Susann’s grave.
+“She should be the first to know,” he told media at the time.
 In the months that followed, Steiner dedicated himself to improving on his performance from the 2004 Olympics, when he finished seventh.
 Participating was not going to be enough.
 He was going to win a gold medal—for Susann.

 A Promise to Be Kept